-Tullawong State High School uses multi-tiered systems of support (MTSS) as the foundation for our integrated approach to learning and behaviour.
+Tullawong State High School uses Multi-Tiered Systems of Support (MTSS) as the foundation for our integrated approach to learning and behaviour.
 MTSS is a preventative, differentiated model grounded in practical strategies, targeted planning and data-informed decision-making.
-Based on a problem-solving model, in a MTSS, school staff match increasingly intensive interventions to the identified needs of individual students.
+Based on a problem-solving model, in a MTSS school staff match increasingly intensive interventions to the identified needs of individual students.

 Tier Prevention Description 1 All students (100%) in the school receive support for their academic and behavioural development.
 Focus is on the whole-school implementation of both the Australian Curriculum and Positive Behaviour for Learning (PBL) expectations.
-This involves: Explicit teaching of behaviours in the setting they will be used; Be consistent when addressing challenging behaviour, while taking developmental norms and behavioural function into account; providing refresher lessons and targeted recognition throughout the school year so skills are ready and likely to be used when students need them; Asking students and their families for their perspectives on school climate, instruction, reinforcement, and discipline so improvements in Tier 1 may be made;
+This involves: Explicit teaching of behaviours in the setting they will be used; Be consistent when addressing challenging behaviour, while taking developmental norms and behavioural function into account; providing refresher lessons and targeted recognition throughout the school year so skills are ready and likely to be used when students need them; Asking students and their families for their perspectives on school climate, instruction, reinforcement and discipline so improvements in Tier 1 may be made;

-Targeted instruction and supports for some students (10-15%) are more intense that Tier 1 services, providing more time and specialisation in services from a range of schoolbased staff to enable students to meet the required academic and behavioural standards.
+Targeted instruction and supports for some students (10-15%) are more intense than Tier 1 services, providing more time and specialisation in services from a range of school-based staff based in our student support hub to enable students to meet the required academic and behavioural standards.

-Tier 2 supports build on the lessons provided at Tier 1, and may prevent the need for more intensive interventions.
+- Tier 2 supports build on the lessons provided at Tier 1, and may prevent the need for more intensive interventions.
 Tier 2 supports are provided to small groups of students with similar needs, offering more time and/or detailed instruction on the Australian Curriculum or particular aspects of Positive Behaviour for Learning (PBL) expectations.
-The types of interventions offered at this level will vary according to the needs of each school's student body, but all have certain things in common:

-- there is a clear connection between the skills taught in the interventions and the school-wide expectations; - interventions require little time of classroom teachers and are easy to sustain - variations within each intervention are limited;

-• interventions have a good chance of working (e.g., they are "evidence-based" interventions that are matched to the student's need);
+Students in Tier 2 are offered supports in the Reflection Room for 1 or 2 days of support, and the term long G.R.I.T. program for small groups needing more intensive support.
+The types of interventions offered at this level will vary according to the needs of each school's student body, but all have certain things in common: - there is a clear connection between the skills taught in the interventions and the school-wide expectations - interventions require little time of classroom teachers and are easy to sustain - variations within each intervention are limited - interventions have a good chance of working (e.g., they are "evidence-based" interventions that are matched to the student's need)

 If the school data indicates that more than 10-15% of students require targeted services, then a review of Tier 1 is needed to address the basic implementation and quality of instruction.
+This data is monitored in the fortnightly PBL team meetings on the odd week Thursdays, these are open for the community to join and have a voice.

-3 Individualised services for a few students (2-5%) who require the most intensive support a school can provide.
-These are usually delivered in very small groups or on an individual basis.
+Individualised services for a few students (2-5%) who require the most intensive support a school can provide.
+These are usually delivered in very small groups or on an individual basis using Case Managers.

 Tier 3 supports continue to build on the lessons and supports provided at Tiers 1 and 2, becoming more individualised and more intensive until teams can identify what is needed for a student to be successful.
-Tier 3 supports are based on the underlying reasons for a student's behaviour determinded by a Functional Behaviour Assessment and should include strategies to:
+Tier 3 supports are based on the underlying reasons for a student's behaviour determined by a Functional Behaviour Assessment and should include strategies to:

-- PREVENT problem behaviour; - TEACH the student an acceptable replacement behaviour; - REINFORCE the student's use of the replacement behaviour; - MINIMISE the payoff for problem behaviour;
+- PREVENT problem behaviour - TEACH the student an acceptable replacement behaviour - REINFORCE the student's use of the replacement behaviour - MINIMISE the payoff for problem behaviour